sc20l2s/Scrapers/README.md

 # Scrapers

+## Installation / running:
+When installing the project for the first time, run `setup.bat` Then to run the scrapers `launcher.bat`
+Everything else should be done for you.

+## How it works
 These programs essentially automate navigating a webpage.
 A lot of newspaper archives have URLs that follow this structure (or something similair):
 `https://www.lemonde.fr/archives-du-monde/{day}-{month}-{year}/{page}/`